AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 **Discriminative models:** Discriminative models can be categorised by addressing their intrinsic capabilities.
 This can distinguish between models that are capable of only discriminating between the different classes.

-**Generative models:** These are another type of model, capable of generating synthetic data that is likely to come with the tasks being dealt with.
+**Generative models:** These are another type of models, capable of generating synthetic data that is likely to come with the tasks being dealt with.
 These are more powerful than discriminative models, but they are more difficult to build and often need more computational power.
 The quality of the data they generate depends on the task and the technique employed to build such models.
 Often, they are built by employing statistical distribution and statistical techniques, in particular Bayesian models, which depend on Bayesian Inference and Bayesian Statistics as opposite to Frequentist Statistics.
 Bayes Theorem will be explored further later in the unit.

 Whether you build generative or discriminative models will depend on the context that the model will be used in.
 Sometimes it is completely unnecessary for the model to be able to generate the data and in this case discriminative models are sufficient to the task in hand.
 Sometimes you might want to combine a discriminative and generative model to train each other to get better at the task.
 An example of such models is the generative Adversarial Neural Networks.
 You will be studying such models in later modules (Machine Learning, Deep Learning and Reinforcement Learning).